No products in the cart.

 Germain D. Labat, Esq.

-Mr. Labat is a forceful advocate in the courtroom, having tried numerous jury and bench trials of complex and lengthy matters, including one of the longest bench trials in California history that spanned nearly 300 trial days.
-While Mr. Labat typically serves as defense counsel, he also has experience representing plaintiffs, having successfully obtained multimillion-dollar verdicts for his clients.
+Mr. Labat is a seasoned advocate in the courtroom, having tried numerous jury and bench trials of complex and lengthy matters, including one of the longest bench trials in California history that spanned nearly 300 trial days.
+While Mr. Labat typically serves as defense counsel, he also has experience representing plaintiffs, having successfully obtained multi million-dollar verdicts for his clients.

-Prior to joining the Firm, Mr. Labat was a partner with a leading international law firm.
+Mr. Labat was recognized by the Legal 500 United States guide in 2015 in the Securities–Litigation category.
+Prior to joining the firm, Mr. Labat was a partner with a leading international Am Law 100 firm.
 Before that he spent his early years of practice representing Silicon Valley start-ups and publicly traded tech companies in the Securities Litigation Group at another Am Law 100 firm.

 Peter J. Marcus, Esq.